 What is the difference between a folder and a smart folder?

-Smart Folders will automatically update themselves by finding and moving files into itself based on the criteria you set.
+Smart Folders will automatically update themselves by finding and moving files into themselves based on the criteria you set.
 Smart folders are great time savers.
 If you look back at the previous image, you will see that under “File”, there is the option to create a “New Smart Folder”.

 To select the search criteria for your folder, click on the “+” button on the right-hand side of your new Smart folder.